exercism/erlang/README.md

 Please make sure you have installed erlang/OTP and `rebar3` as described on [Installing Erlang](http://exercism.io/languages/erlang/installing) or `docs/INSTALLATION.md` in this repository.
+Also run `bin/fetch-configlet` to download the JSON-checker.

 Please make sure you use one of the releases of erlang/OTP as specified in `.travis.yml`, as these are the ones officially tested